 - People with good interpersonal skills are confident and optimistic in comparison to others.

-- Every job has interpersonal skills as a requirement because of its importance in workplace.
+- Every job has interpersonal skills as a requirement because of its importance in the workplace.
 It is also a skill found in all leaders.

 - Not only professionally, it is also required to maintain healthy personal relationships.
-For example, relationship between couples.
+For example, the relationship between couples.